-In measuring credit risk of loans and facilities to banks and customers at a counterparty level, the Bank reflects three components:

-- The 'probability of default' by the client or counterparty on its contractual obligations - Current exposures to the counterparty and its likely future development, from which the Bank derive the 'exposure at default. - The likely recovery ratio on the defaulted obligations (the 'loss given default').
+In measuring credit risk of loans and facilities to banks and customers at a counterparty level, the Bank reflects three components (i) the 'probability of default' by the client or counterparty on its contractual obligations (ii) current exposures to the counterparty and its likely future development, from which the Bank derive the 'exposure at default'; and (iii) the likely recovery ratio on the defaulted obligations (the 'loss given default').

 These credit risk measurements, which reflect expected loss (the 'expected loss model') are required by the Basel committee on banking regulations and the supervisory practices (the Basel committee), and are embedded in the Bank's daily operational management.
-The operational measurements can be contrasted with impairment allowances required, which are based on losses that have been incurred at the balance sheet date (the 'incurred loss model') rather than expected losses (note 3.1,5) until 31-December-2018.
+The operational measurements can be contrasted with impairment allowances required, which are based on losses that have been incurred on the balance sheet date (the 'incurred loss model') rather than expected losses (note 3.1,5) 31-December-2018.